bc-bah/gz-3d-mapper/README.md

 A super easy-to-use tool for generate 3D Gazebo terrain using real-world elevation and satellite data.
+Now featuring **MapLibre GL** and **open-source elevation data** for complete vendor independence.

 <p align="center">